woozie-10/students-rest-api/README.md

 - GET /students/group/:group: Retrieve a list of students belonging to a specific group.
 - GET /students/course/:course: Retrieve a list of students enrolled in a specific course.
 - POST /students: Add a new student to the system.
-- PUT /students/:username: Update information for a specific student identified by their username.
+- PATCH /students/:username: Update information for a specific student identified by their username.
 - DELETE /students/:username: Delete a student record based on their username.

 # Running Tests in a project